SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    Swift's ``Dictionary`` type is an unordered collection.
-   The order in which keys, values, and key-value pairs are retrieved when iterating over a dictionary is not specificed.
+   The order in which keys, values, and key-value pairs are retrieved when iterating over a dictionary is not specified.

 .. _CollectionTypes_CreatingAnEmptyDictionary: